icgrp/ese532_handouts/ese532_handouts/hw1/c_refresher.md

     - <https://gcc.gnu.org/onlinedocs/gcc/Directory-Options.html#Directory-Options>
     - <https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html>

+TODO: 13 here should probably also move into GDB section.

 13. How does GDB know where functions and data are located in the executable when you are debugging?
 (3 lines max.)